Aykahshi/joker_state/README.md

 # 🃏 JokerState

-**⚠️ Breaking Changes in v2.0.0:** Joker lifecycle and CircusRing disposal behavior have changed significantly.
-Please review the [Changelog](CHANGELOG.md) and updated documentation below before upgrading.
+**⚠️ Breaking Changes in v2.0.0:** Joker's lifecycle and CircusRing's disposal logic have changed a lot.
+Before upgrading, check out the [Changelog](CHANGELOG.md) and the updated docs below.

-A lightweight, reactive state management solution for Flutter that integrates dependency injection seamlessly.
-JokerState provides flexible state containers with minimal boilerplate through its `Joker` API and companion widgets.
+JokerState is a lightweight, reactive state management package for Flutter that makes dependency injection super easy.
+With its `Joker` API and handy widgets, you get flexible state containers and barely any boilerplate.

 [![pub package](https://img.shields.io/pub/v/joker_state.svg)](https://pub.dev/packages/joker_state)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 ## Features

-- 🧠 **Reactive State Management** - Smart containers that notify listeners when state changes
+- 🧠 **Reactive State Management** – Smart containers that notify listeners when your state changes
-- 💉 **Dependency Injection** - Intuitive service locator with the CircusRing API
+- 💉 **Dependency Injection** – Intuitive service locator with the CircusRing API
-- 🎭 **Flexible Widget Integration** - Multiple companion widgets for different UI patterns
+- 🎭 **Flexible Widget Integration** – Widgets for all kinds of UI patterns
-- 🪄 **Selective Rebuilds** - Fine-grained control over what updates rebuild your UI
+- 🪄 **Selective Rebuilds** – Fine control over what triggers a UI rebuild
-- 🔄 **Batch Updates** - Group multiple state changes into a single notification
+- 🔄 **Batch Updates** – Group multiple state changes into a single notification
-- 🏗️ **Record Support** - Combine multiple states using Dart Records
+- 🏗️ **Record Support** – Combine multiple states using Dart Records
-- 🧩 **Modular Design** - Use just what you need or the entire ecosystem
+- 🧩 **Modular Design** – Use just what you need, or the whole ecosystem
-- 📢 **Event Bus System** - Type-safe events with RingCueMaster
+- 📢 **Event Bus System** – Type-safe events with RingCueMaster
-- 🎪 **Special Widgets** - Additional utility widgets like JokerReveal and JokerTrap
+- 🎪 **Special Widgets** – Extra utilities like JokerReveal and JokerTrap
-- ⏱️ **Timing Controls** - Debounce and throttle mechanisms for controlling action execution
+- ⏱️ **Timing Controls** – Debounce and throttle for smoother actions

 ## Getting Started